 FGI's mission is to demand transparency and promote shared values and beliefs in a thriving economy, a healthy America, a strong and equitable workforce, and a safe and clean environment.
-As part of this mission, FGI engages in investigations and education initiatives around important issues, including high energy prices, the government's COVID-19 response, and government transparency, among other issues.
-These are topics of potentially broad public interest, as evidenced by the fact that multiple other news outlets have written stories on releases issued by FGI in our short but active existence.
-You can see several of FGI's media mentions on our website.
+As part of this mission, FGI engages in investigations and education initiatives around important issues, including high energy prices, the government's COVID-19 response, and government transparency.
+These are topics of potentially broad public interest, as evidenced by the fact that multiple news outlets have written stories on FGI's work.
+You can see several FGI's media mentions at https://functionalgovernment.org/category/media-mentions/.